Jervis2049/vite-plugin-crx-mv3/README.md

 ## Notes
 + After starting the project, you need to refresh the page manually for the first time, so that the client and the server can establish a websocket connection.
-+ In manifest.json, when the background.service_worker, action.default_popup, options_page, devtools_page configuration is changed, you need to restart the project.
 + The html file needs to be placed outside the src directory.